Talented tenth: Attainability

 To be a part of this "Talented Tenth," an African American must be college educated.
 This is a qualification that many view as unattainable for many members of the African American community because the percentage of African Americans in college is much lower than the percentage of White people in college.
 There are multiple explanations for this fact.

 Some argue that this disparity is the result of government policies.
 For instance, financial aid for college students in low income families decreased in the 1980s because problems regarding monetary inequality began to be perceived as problems of the past.
-A lack of financial aid can deter or disable one from pursuing higher education.
-Thus, since Black and African American families make up about 2.9 million of the low income families in the U.S., members of the Black community surely encounter this problem.
+A lack of financial aid can deter or disable an individual from pursuing higher education.
+Thus, since Black and African-American families make up about 2.9 million of the low income families in the U.S., members of the Black community surely encounter this problem.

 Moreover, because African Americans make up such a large number of the low income families in the U.S., many African Americans face the problem of their children being placed in poorly funded public schools.
 Because poor funding often leads to poor education, getting into college will be more difficult for students.
-Along with a poor education, these schools often lack resources that can prepare students for college.
-For instance, schools with poor funding do not have college guidance counselors: a resource that many private and well funded public schools have.
+Additionally, these schools often lack resources that can prepare students for college.
+For instance, schools with poor funding do not have college guidance counselors, a resource that is available at many private schools and well funded public schools.

 Therefore, some argue that Du Bois' prescription or plan for this "Talented Tenth" is unattainable.